Ylieo816/Talentlabs/README.md

 ## API Documentation

-Once the application is running locally, you can access the interactive API documentation at:
+Once the application is running locally, you can access the interactive OpenAPI documentation at:
 ```
 http://localhost:8000/api/docs
 ```